 How to Prepare an Old Car For a Long Trip?

-An old car presents a unique set of challenges when preparing it for a long trip.
+An old car presents a unique set of challenges when preparing for a long trip.
 Here are a few tips to help make the process as smooth as possible.

 Consider taking your car to a mechanic if you don’t know what you’re doing when it comes to car maintenance.

-For your convenience, we have divided these steps into the exterior, interior, and tires.
+For your convenience, we have divided these steps into the

 Car Exterior: